otammato/intrasonics_transmogrifier_assignment/README.md

 -  Contents of the Transmogrified/ folder.
 Write a script in the language of your choosing, which will be used to achieve the above.

-## Description of the created script's logic:
+## Description of the logic of the created script:
 The solution involves:
 1. The main script
 - to regularly monitor and log processes and content of the Transmogrified/ folder to .txt files